webprogramming260/simon-css/README.md

   ```

 - Review the code and get comfortable with everything it represents.
-- View the code in your browser by hosting it using the VSCode LiveServer extension.
+- View the code in your browser by hosting it using the VS Code Live Server extension.
 - Make modifications to the code as desired.
 Experiment and see what happens.

 ## Make your own version